 When you have 7 to 14 images per document you’re producing, through through all dozen or so pictures and performing a resize operation can be very tedious and a total waste of time.
 Once I was entering into my third year of writing, I realized that the only way to succeed in this field is to streamline work.
 That meant, finding a much faster way to bulk resize images – a one-shot operation.

 Thankfully, I found the perfect tool in irFanview.
 Here at MUO, we love IrFanview.
-Jimmy covered the app in 2008, Tina write about some cool plugins for IrFanview, and I’ve written about how to use the command-line feature of the software.
+Tina write about some cool plugins for IrFanview, and I’ve written about how to use the command-line feature of the software.
 Resizing and performing other operations on images in bulk is just one more area where IrFanview really excels.

 Resizing Images in Bulk